-Most people don’t believe it, but even in today’s market, you can still earn 5% interest on money sitting in an FDIC insured savings account.
+Most people don’t believe it, but even in today’s market, you can still earn 5% interest on money sitting in an FDIC-insured savings account.
 It does require a little bit of legwork to set up, but once you’ve done it, the entire account is completely automated.

 For most people, a 5% interest savings account is a perfect place to store your emergency fund – it’s where I store mine.
 And depending on how much you like to keep in it, you could potentially have your entire emergency fund earning 5% interest per year.

 You’re probably pretty skeptical right now, and I admit, I was pretty skeptical too.
-But now that I’ve had these accounts for nearly two years, I can confidently say that they work exactly as I hoped they would.
+But now that I’ve had these accounts for over three years, I can confidently say that they work exactly as I hoped they would.
 I get 5% interest on my emergency fund, I never have to look at the accounts, and I’ve never paid any fees.
 If you take a little bit of time to set these accounts up now, you can have a great spot to store some or potentially all of your emergency savings.

-Just take a look at the difference in interest you stand to gain every year by utilizing these 5% interest savings accounts.
+If you need further convincing, just take a look at the difference in interest you stand to gain every year by utilizing these 5% interest savings accounts.
 Here’s what it looks like if you had just $5,000 saved:

 And here’s what it looks like with $10,000 saved: